 Discover a choice of must-see sights and attractions in the Northern Territories, including the following Outback Australia icons…

-Explore some of this 292,000ha park, which borders Kakadu National Park and shares the magnificent Arnhem Land escarpment.
+Previously named Katherine Gorge National Park, the park's northern edge borders Kakadu National Park and shares the magnificent Arnhem Land escarpment.

 Spot wildlife, discover Aboriginal rock paintings, enjoy a refreshing swim in the pandanus-fringed natural pool at the base of Edith Falls or slide into the warm thermal waters of Katherine’s hot springs.